18paulb/Sandbox/README.md

 # Sandbox
+Combines hypothetical API data from each company and uses custom algorithm to maximize orders taken and money earned.
-Dashr - Tool to help UberEats/Grubhub/etc. drivers be more efficient.
+Tool to help UberEats/Grubhub/etc. drivers be more efficient.